kjolley/BIGSdb_documentation/dbase_setup.rst

   * Force users to log in to run offline jobs: either 'yes' or 'no'.
 This value overrides the value set in bigsdb.conf.

+* Kleborate

+  * Enable Kleborate plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available even if the all_plugins attribute is set to 'yes'.
+Make sure that kleborate_path is set in bigsdb.conf.

+* kleborate_preset

+  * Select the preset modules to use (if Kleborate v3 is used).
+Available options are kpsc (for Klebsiella pneumoniae species complex), kosc (for Klebsiella oxytoca species complex), and escherichia (for Escherichia coli).
+Default is kpsc.

 * labelfield

   * Field that is used to describe record in isolate info page, default